flolai/bbk_chromosome6/createdb/docs/README.md

 #### Load Data Statement
-Updated below system path (highlighted in blue) with location of data created by the parser
+Updated below system path (in italics) with location of data created by the parser

-LOAD DATA INFILE '/d/user6/co001/Desktop/BIOCOMP/mysql_data5.txt'
+LOAD DATA INFILE *'/d/user6/co001/Desktop/BIOCOMP/mysql_data5.txt'*
 INTO TABLE chrom6
 FIELDS TERMINATED BY ',' ENCLOSED BY '\''
 LINES TERMINATED BY ']' STARTING BY '['